pgsil/miniminis/02 - todo/README.md

 [TodoMVC](http://todomvc.com/) is a super cool project that compares different JS frameworks by making the same todo app in all of them.
 I thought it'd be cool to make my own version of a todo app, and it was!
 Using local storage is neat.

+For this project I didn't want to use anything but normal JS.

 ![gif](http://i.imgur.com/xq1wipT.gif)